switch-dimension/switchdimension-ai-webapp-starter/README.md

 A modern starter kit for building web apps with the latest Next.js, Shadcn UI, and Clerk authentication.
 From SwitchDimension.com Build With AI

+> 📋 See [CHANGELOG.md](./CHANGELOG.md) for a detailed list of changes and version history.

 ## Tech Stack

 - **Framework:** Next.js v16.0.4 with React 19